-Bridgerton’s Netflix release date
+Bridgerton’s Netflix release date and time

 It’s now been confirmed the series will launch on Netflix on 25th December – so you’ll be able to enjoy all the drama from Christmas Day 2020 onwards.